Tempered homogeneous spaces IV: Introduction

-Our proof of \eqref{eqngh01p} relies on Theorem \ref{thmequcon} which will rely on unitary representation theory.
-We would like to point out that we are not aware of a more direct proof of \eqref{eqngh01p}.
+Although the statement \eqref{eqn:slaeq} is purely a structure theorem of Lie subalgebras, our proof of \eqref{eqn:slaeq} relies on the theory of unitary representations via Theorem \ref{thmequcon}.
+We would like to point out that we are not aware of a more direct proof of \eqref{eqn:slaeq}.

-\begin{Rem} We will explain in Theorem \ref{thmtemrhosla}, how to extend the equivalence $ Tem(\g g,\g h) \Longleftrightarrow Rho(\g g,\g h) \Longleftrightarrow Sla(\g g,\g h) $ to complex algebraic non-semisimple Lie algebras $\g g$.
-In particular, we will see in Corollary \ref{corghghgh} that the equivalence \eqref{eqnaghclo} is true for any pair $\g g\supset\g h$ of complex Lie algebras. \end{Rem}
+\begin{Rem} We will explain in Theorem \ref{thmtemrhosla}, how to extend the equivalence $ Tem(\g g,\g h) \Longleftrightarrow Rho(\g g,\g h) \Longleftrightarrow Sla(\g g,\g h) $ to complex algebraic {\it{non-semisimple}} Lie algebras $\g g$.
+In particular, we will see in Corollary \ref{corghghgh} that the equivalence \eqref{eqn:slaeq} is true for any pair $\g g\supset\g h$ of complex Lie algebras. \end{Rem}